 Students are given 2 projects during the semester.
-The projects are required to be developed using high level programming languages.
+The projects are required to be developed using high level programming languages, for example, Python, Java, and C++.
+Students can get help from online resources and help from the instructor.

 Exams

 There are 2 exams in the semester, Exam 1 covers the information given in the first half of the semester, and Exam 2 covers the the lectures in the second half of the semester.